ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 #### 2. 6.
 6 END

-Form:    <^line number^ END
+Form:    <^line number> END
 Example: 999 END
 Comment: An END statement is required in all programs.
 It must also be the statement with the highest line number in the program.

-## Ill.
+## III.
 MORE ADVANCED BASIC

-## 3. 1 More About PRINT
+### 3. 1 More About PRINT

-One of the conveneinces of BASIC is that the format of answers is automatically supplied for the beginner.
+One of the conveniences of BASIC is that the format of answers is automatically supplied for the beginner.
 The PRINT statement does, however, permit a greater flexibility for the more advanced programmer who wishes to specify a more elaborate output.

 The teletype line is divided into five zones of fifteen spaces each by BASIC, allowing the printing of up to five numbers per line.
 Three simple rules control the use of these zones.

 1. A label, in quotes, is printed just as it appears.
 2. A comma is a signal to move to the next print zone, or to the first print zone of the next line if it has just filled the fifth print zone.
 3. The end of a PRINT statement signals a new line, unless a comma is the last symbol.

 Each number occupies one zone.
 Each label occupies a whole number of zones; if it occupies part of a zone, the rest of the zone is filled with blanks.
 If a label runs through the fifth zone, part of it may be lost.

 The examples on the following pages illustrate some of the various ways in which the PRINT statement can be used.
 It should be noted that a blank PRINT statement causes the typewriter to move to the next line, as is implied by rule 3 above.

 The format in which BASIC prints numbers is not under the control of the user.
-However, the following rules may be used to guide the program-
+However, the following rules may be used to guide the programmer in interpreting his printed results.

+### ( == Check listing == )

+1. No more than six significant digits are printed (except for integers -- see rule 4.)

+2. Any trailing zeros after the decimal point are not printed.

+3. For numbers less than 0.
+1, the form X. XXXXX E-Y is used *unless* the entire significant part of the number can be printed as a six decimal number.
+Thus, .03456 means that the number is exactly .0345600000, while 3.45600 E-2 means that the number has been *rounded* to .0345600 .

+4. If the number is an exact integer, the decimal point is not printed.
+Furthermore, integers of up through nine digits are printed in full.

+A packed form of output is available by using the character ";" instead of "," .
+Briefly, whereas"," tells the computer to move to the next zone for the next answer, ; tells the computer to move to the beginning of the next multiple of three characters for the next answer instead of to the next zone, with six characters being the minimum.
+One can thus pack many more than five numbers on a line if the numbers themselves require less than a full zone to print.
+An example of this option is shown on the next page.

+### ( == Check listing == )

+With packed output using the semi-colon, the programmer can print 11 three digit numbers per line, 8 six digit numbers per line, or 6 nine digit numbers per line.
+Mixtures of the three types in subsequent lines may not line up, as the example shows.
+The user should be careful about using the semi-colon with full length numbers which might occur near the end of a print line.
+BASIC checks to see if there are 12 or more spaces at the end of a line before printing a number there, but some numbers require 15 spaces.
+The same warning holds for printing labels near the end of the line.
+In each case, the last few characters may be lost.

+### ( == Check listing == )

 ```txt
 new